 - 1. Log jams/debris would be left in streams to protect fish and aquatic insect habitat. - 2.
 Fire chemical use within the floodplain, wetlands, and other sensitive areas must be approved by the Superintendent and would adhere to the Interagency Policy for Aerial and Ground Delivery of Wildland Fire Chemicals Near Waterways and Other Avoidance Areas as described in Chapter 12 of the Interagency Standards for Fire and Fire Aviation Operations (U.S. Department of the Interior and U.S. Department of Agriculture 2016) or future revised version. - 3.
 Park resource specialists would be involved during and after wildfire and during prescribed burn planning to ensure that prescriptions and burn objectives do not conflict with objectives for the protection of sensitive vegetation and wildlife populations and habitat.
 The park would coordinate with the applicable USFWS field office, as needed. - 4.
 The use of large mechanized equipment would require superintendent approval. - 5.
 Transport of fire personnel and equipment would use existing roads and trails wherever possible. - 6.
 Aviation use would be carefully considered and impacts to wildlife mitigated through timing of operations, exclusion of low-level aviation use, or avoidance of certain areas of the park. - 7.
 Fire effects monitoring on species and habitat would be used to inform multi-entry prescribed burning and ecosystem maintenance activities. - 8.
 Fire management personnel would be briefed on potential resources of concern and known locations within a burn unit in order to facilitate avoidance potentially sensitive resources. - 9.
-Mop-up methods would use MIST techniques to protect natural resources, including soils, water resources, vegetation, and wildlife. - The following fire management mitigation measures concerning species of special concern would be implemented as follows: - The park would consult with the USFWS for effects to federally listed species when developing individual prescribed burn plans. - 39 During the planning phase of any fire management activity, the presence of special-status - species in the area will be determined.
-Park personnel will evaluate existing databases and - 41 maps and may request additional surveys for field verification.
-Site-specific mitigation - 42 measures will be developed in the biological assessment that is provided to the Fish and
+Mop-up methods would use MIST techniques to protect natural resources, including soils, water resources, vegetation, and wildlife.

+The following fire management mitigation measures concerning species of special concern would be implemented as follows:

+The park would consult with the USFWS for effects to federally listed species when developing individual prescribed burn plans.

+During the planning phase of any fire management activity, the presence of special-status species in the area will be determined.
+Park personnel will evaluate existing databases and maps and may request additional surveys for field verification.
+Site-specific mitigation measures will be developed in the biological assessment that is provided to the Fish and Wildlife Service and will be followed.
+If a prescribed fire unit includes habitat for special-status species, actions will be taken to avoid nesting season and/or other sensitive periods for plants and animals.
+Providing direct protection of certain areas (such as nesting trees), altering the time or season of burning, or simply not allowing fire into parts of the unit are examples of possible mitigation measures for sensitive plants and wildlife.
+All suppression activities necessary to extinguish a fire will follow current MIST.

-- 1 Wildlife Service and will be followed.
-If a prescribed fire unit includes habitat for special-status - 2 species, actions will be taken to avoid nesting season and/or other sensitive periods for plants - 3 and animals.
-Providing direct protection of certain areas (such as nesting trees), altering the - 4 time or season of burning, or simply not allowing fire into parts of the unit are examples of - 5 possible mitigation measures for sensitive plants and wildlife.
-All suppression activities - 6 necessary to extinguish a fire will follow current MIST. - 7 Prescribed fire and mechanical/manual clearing, removing, or thinning trees, including snags, - 8 would occur between September 1 and April 30 (outside the roosting or maternity season) - 9 minimizing the potential for eliminating a roost tree and injuring or killing federally listed bat - 10 species.
-Potential roost trees would not be cut during the period when the bats occupy their - summer range.
-If prescribed fire is used or trees must be removed outside these dates, ESA - 12 Section 7 consultation would be reinitiated with USFWS.
+Prescribed fire and mechanical/manual clearing, removing, or thinning trees, including snags, would occur outside the roosting or maternity season minimizing the potential for eliminating a roost tree and injuring or killing federally listed bat species.
+Potential roost trees would not be cut during the period when the bats occupy their summer range.